The ACCIBERG project has three main objectives:

 ACCIBERG will improve the forecasts of sea ice and ocean parameters and their uncertainties in both the Copernicus Marine and Climate Change Services, extending the coverage of the satellite detection of icebergs and developing a new iceberg forecast service.

-The above developments build up on advanced methods for sea ice and ocean modelling, remote sensing, data assimilation, forecasting, and cloud computing, which make them relevant for the whole Arctic and offer probabilistic sea ice and iceberg forecasts based consistently on Copernicus data.
+The above developments build on advanced methods for sea ice and ocean modelling, remote sensing, data assimilation, forecasting, and cloud computing, which make them relevant for the whole Arctic and offer probabilistic sea ice and iceberg forecasts based consistently on Copernicus data.
 The consistency at the level of Copernicus is unique as other national or commercial services are limited to smaller regions and may not prioritise the accuracy and mutual consistency of their data sources.
 The project consortium is also composed of world leading experts in observing, modelling, and forecasting sea ice and icebergs, which are intimately familiar with the Copernicus data available.

 We will deliver more reliable and accurate sea ice forecasts, accompanied by uncertainty estimates and user-targeted quality measures.
 The improved sea ice forecast has the additional potential to improve both weather and ocean forecasts.
 The resulting iceberg forecasts will be automated and benefit a wide range of users navigating the Arctic, from small fisheries to large cruise tourism, including local communities.
 We will provide prototype products ready to be implemented in the Copernicus services and on WEkEO, a single-entry point for all Copernicus data.